NoelM/noelm.github.io/content/posts/zig_threading.md

 ## Thread Pool

-A thread pool is designed to optimize the number of running threads.
+A thread pool aims to optimize the number of running threads.
 Instead of popping a new thread for each task, it maintains a pool of threads waiting for tasks without being stopped.

 ### Manual

-First, I create a slice (because it size cannot be evaluated at compilation) of `std.Thread`.
+First, I create a slice (a slice and not an array because its size cannot be evaluated at compilation) of `std.Thread`.

 ```zig
 var pool = try arena.alloc(std.Thread, cpu_count);